coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 You can use a bow or crossbow without penalty while carrying it.
-You can also use your shield arm to wield a weapon (whether you are using an off-hand weapon or using your off hand to help wield a two-handed weapon), but you take a --1 penalty on attack rolls while doing so.
+You can also use your shield arm to wield a weapon (whether you are using an off-hand weapon or using your off hand to help wield a two-handed weapon), but you take a –1 penalty on attack rolls while doing so.
 This penalty stacks with those that may apply for fighting with your off hand and for fighting with two weapons.
-In any case, if you use a weapon in your off hand, you don't get the buckler's AC bonus for the rest of the round.
+In any case, if you use a weapon in your off hand, you don’t get the buckler’s AC bonus for the rest of the round.

-You can't bash someone with a buckler.
+You can’t bash someone with a buckler.

 **Chain Shirt:** A chain shirt comes with a steel cap.